-If you work for a not-for-profit employer or the Northern Territory Public Health Service, you may be eligible to salary package $2,650 per year by using the meal and entertainment benefit on meals, entertainment, and even accommodation.
-We interviewed our General Manager, John Heinke to give you more information about this benefit.
+If you work for a not-for-profit employer, or the Northern Territory Public Health Service, you may be eligible to salary package $2,650 per year by using the meal and entertainment benefit on meals, entertainment, and even accommodation.
+We interviewed our CEO and Director, John Heinke to give you more information about this benefit.

 What is a Meal and Entertainment Card?

 Meal and Entertainment cards are a type of Australian tax office salary packaging available to employers who work for the NT public health service, or those who qualify as not-for-profit (an entity set up for the benefit of members) e.g. a trade union or a public Benevolent Institution (charity for tax purposes) e.g. Royal flying doctor service.
 The meal entertainment card allows employees to expense food and drink, entertainment, holiday accommodation, and even venue hire while using pre-tax dollars.

 How much can an employee save each fortnight or each year?

 In actual dollar terms, the employee can package $2,650 per annum.
 This can be spent on meals, accommodation and function hire using pre-tax dollars.